 Summer 1969: As of June 10th: “Seven buses of school children at one time in the parking lot everyday from May 1st until this past week when they averaged 4 or 5 per day - at least 35% underprivileged.”(3)

 In 1971 he writes of phenomenal growth in attendance - “capacity crowds on Sundays.”
 “The Garden was overwhelmed in the Spring.”
-In 1970 a guest book was started at the new Martha Crone Shelter, a gift of Dr. Marion Grimes, who was the Friends' new coordinator of volunteers for staffing the shelter.
+In 1970 a guest book was started at the new Martha Crone Visitors Shelter, a gift of Dr. Marion Grimes, who became in 1971 the Friends' coordinator of volunteers for staffing the shelter - a position and volunteer group that had been started the previous year.
 It already had 3,500 signatures.
 (2b)

 One reason attendance could increase at a great rate in the 1950s and 1960s was the ability of most people to buy a car for transportation following the expansion of the national economy after World War II.
-One must remember that it was in the early 1950s that city buses replaced the street cars for public transportation and the buses stopped close to the Garden.
+Public transportation still existed to the Garden, it just changed mode.
+It was in the early 1950s that city buses replaced the street-cars for public transportation and the buses stopped close to the Garden as did the old street-cars.
+The old street-car line terminus was on Glenwood Avenue opposite what is now Wirth beach.
 The expansion of personal transportation required more paving of roads.
-In the early years of his tenure, the road to the Garden and the parking lot at the garden had never been paved and Ken once reflected that before they were paved Warren Cadillac used to try out its cars on the road.
+In the early years of his tenure, the road to the Garden south entrance and the parking lot at the garden had never been paved and Ken once reflected that before they were paved Warren Cadillac used to try out its cars on the road.
 If they didn’t rattle there they wouldn’t rattle anywhere.
 (12)

-While the burns effectively removed dead plant material buildup, it did not control the toughest shrubs such as sumac and oak.
-He tried with some success to poison them by cutting the bark and dabbing poison on the cuts; successful, but it produced unsightly dying shrubs.
+While the burns effectively removed dead plant material buildup, they did not control the toughest shrubs such as sumac and oak.
+Ken tried with some success to poison them by cutting the bark and dabbing poison on the cuts; successful, but it produced unsightly dying shrubs.
 His opinion is expressed in this statement:

-The use of fire near the bog area presented it’s own problems as there is an underlying layer of peat.
+The use of fire near the wetland area presented its own problems as there is an underlying layer of peat.
 It was a practice of burning the larger accumulations of wood removed during the winter.
 In the 1970s dead elm wood was the main debris removed.
-He and his helpers had to be very careful where they burned it - he had put out many peat fires in the past.
+Ken and his helpers had to be very careful where they burned it - he had put out many peat fires in the past.
 In November of 1976 someone had started a fire in the Garden and the peat caught fire.
 Ken had to call in five extra men to help dig it out.
 (10) This is still a concern today.
-Cary George was burning brush piles in November 1989 at the edge of the bog and started a peat fire which took some effort to put out.
+Cary George was burning brush piles in November 1989 at the edge of the wetland and started a peat fire which took some effort to put out.
 (17b).
-Photo above: Current Garden Curator Susan Wilkins burning Buckthorn cuttings in the spring in the bog area.
+Photo: Current Garden Curator Susan Wilkins burning Buckthorn cuttings in the spring in the wetland area.

-While a certain number of orchids are native to the Garden site, only two exist in the Garden today: The Showy Lady’s-slipper (Cypripedium reginae Walter) and the Greater Yellow Lady’s-slipper (Cypripedium parviflorum Salisb. var. pubescens (Willd.)
-Knight).
+While a certain number of orchids are native to the Garden site, only two exist in the Garden today: The Showy Lady’s-slipper (Cypripedium reginae) and the Yellow Lady’s-slipper (Cypripedium parviflorum var. pubescens).
 Martha Crone was particularly partial to orchids.
 Her 1951 census lists 25 in the orchis family as present in the Garden.
 Many would die out - frequently due to the difficulty in transplanting these species.
 Ken liked them also and would attempt to reestablish certain of the species.
-Mentioned above in the section on plant experimentation were Fairy Slipper Orchid (Calypso Bulbosa), Adam & Eve orchid (Puttyroot) (Aplectrum hyemale (Muhl. ex Willd.)
-Torr.) and Cranefly orchid.
-(Tipularia unifolia).
+Mentioned above in the section on plant experimentation were Fairy Slipper Orchid (Calypso Bulbosa), Adam & Eve orchid (Puttyroot) (Aplectrum hyemale) and Cranefly orchid (Tipularia unifolia).

-In 1973 he was introduced to a Mr. Kingsbury who had a garden north of Bemidji, MN with many Pink stemless lady-slippers - Moccasin Flower, (Cypripedium acaule Aiton) (photo left) and Ramshead Lady-slippers (Cypripedium arietinum W.T.
-Aiton) (photo below in section on vandalism) growing with ease and success.
+In 1973 he was introduced to a Mr. Kingsbury who had a garden north of Bemidji, MN with many Pink stemless lady-slippers - Moccasin Flower, (Cypripedium acaule) (photo left) and Ramshead Lady-slippers (Cypripedium arietinum) (photo below in section on vandalism) growing with ease and success.
 Ken was invited to up in the spring of 1974 to see where they came from.
 He is taken to the spot and Ken secures, in his words, “a sufficient number for the Garden.”
 The woods where they grew was scheduled for cutting, otherwise Ken would not have disturbed them.
 (6)

 A similar venture was the gathering of Large Twayblades (Liparis liliifolia).
 Cary George reported that Ken had discovered a large patch near old Highway 12, which was being transformed in a few years into I-394.
 They did not transplant well and have not survived.
 Cary George would try to reestablish these from the same source in 1991 but they did not transplant well.
 Martha Crone had little success either.
 (17c)

-In 1955 the Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Club to create a fern hill in an undeveloped part of the Garden.
+In 1955 the Friends of the Wild Flower Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Flower Club to create a fern hill in an undeveloped part of the Garden.
 Martha Crone began this project in 1956 by setting out 2,160 fern plants followed by 308 the next year and ending her work on the project in 1958 when the total reached 2,843 fern plants.
-Ken Avery added an additional 250 ferns in 1960 and '61 and Martha Crone could report in 1963 in the Fringed Gentian™ that the Fern Hill was reaching a stage of “fine development” (1)
+Ken Avery added an additional 250 ferns in 1960 and '61 and Martha Crone could report in 1963 in the Fringed Gentian™ that the Fern Hill was reaching a stage of “fine development.”
+(1)

 Eloise Butler noted her troubles with muskrats, a hog, and certainly people not respecting what she was trying to save.
 Martha Crone was even robbed once in the Garden.
 Over the 28 years of his tenure as Gardener, Ken Avery recorded some of his troubles.
 The first was linked to the Park Commissioners placing the wild area around the Garden under the supervision of the Eloise Butler Gardener.
 This happened in 1964 and the area quadrupled the space for the Gardener to take care of (Ken had assistants at this time - he was to lose them in later years.)
 His main problem was twofold - the parking lot at the bottom of the entry hill to the Garden (the purpose of which was to serve the Great Medicine Spring) and motorcycles.
 Ken explains it best: